was111607/leb-full/docs/_build/html/_sources/installation/egp.rst.txt

     LC_ALL=en_GB.UTF-8
     LANG=en_GB.UTF-8

-* Create a directory to store Local EnteroBase, and by extension the EGP container.
-The following command uses the default path "$HOME/local_enterobase_home" although you can change this to a location of your choosing.
+* The documentation assumes that Local Enterobase will be installed at the default home path: "$HOME/local_enterobase_home".
+* The container itself will be stored in a subdirectory at the default path "$HOME/local_enterobase_home/local_enterobase", which can be created using the following command:

   ::

-    mkdir $HOME/local_enterobase_home
+    mkdir $HOME/local_enterobase_home/local_enterobase

+* The command examples below will use these paths by default, although these can be changed if you desire a different location.

 Note: Please follow the installation instructions in the order presented by this document, else the installation may fail.